tphummel/blog/content/posts/nintendo-ds-buying-guide.md

 toc: true
 ---

+# TLDR

+Here is a list of Nintendo DS games of high quality and as of June 2020 can be had at a good value:

+1. Mario Kart DS
+1. Mario & Luigi: Bowser's Inside Story
+1. Legend of Zelda: Phantom Hourglass
+1. Meteos
+1. Planet Puzzle League
+1. The World Ends with You
+1. New Super Mario Bros
+1. Advance Wars: Days of Ruin
+1. Mario & Luigi: Partners in Time
+1. Elite Beat Agents
+1. Professor Layton and the Curious Village
+1. Professor Layton and the Unwound Future
+1. Kirby: Canvas Curse
+1. Final Fantasy IV
+1. Super Mario 64 DS
+1. Animal Crossing: Wild World

 # Background

 I'm a patient gamer.
 I'm currently playing games in the Wii, Game Boy Advance, Nintendo DS, and Nintendo 3DS generations.
 I'm not smug about this, I just fell behind modern gaming around 2005 and have never really recovered.